 8.4 The Company and the User acknowledge and agree that the issue of an Emergency SRN constitutes notice that:

-(a) any modifications of Customer Demand induced by changes to SSCs in the area identified in that notice may threaten Security of Supply;
+(a) any modifications of Customer Demand induced by changes to Load Switching Regimes in the area identified in that notice may threaten Security of Supply;

-(b) any future changes to SSCs in force at particular Metering Points in that area may be subject to reversion to the SSCs for the relevant Metering Points at the Effective Date of the Emergency SRN, or to such other SSCs as shall not have a materially adverse effect on Security of Supply; and
+(b) any future changes to Load Switching Regimes and/or the Randomised Offset Limit in force at particular Metering Points in that area may be subject to reversion to the Load Switching Regimes for the relevant Metering Points at the Effective Date of the Emergency SRN, or to such other Load Switching Regimes as shall not have a materially adverse effect on Security of Supply; and

-(c) any changes to switching times in order to effect changes to SSCs referred to in Paragraph 8.4(b) will, if requested by the Company, be at the relevant Supplier’s cost.
+(c) any changes to switching times in order to effect changes to Load Switching Regimes and/or the Randomised Offset Limit referred to in Paragraph 8.4(b) will, if requested by the Company, be at the relevant Supplier’s cost.

-8.5 This Paragraph 8.5 applies where the Company, having issued an Emergency SRN, reasonably believes that SSCs allocated in respect of the Customers of a Supplier have materially contributed to the risk to Security of Supply in respect of which the Emergency SRN has been issued.
+8.5 This Paragraph 8.5 applies where the Company, having issued an Emergency SRN, reasonably believes that Load Switching Regimes and/or the Randomised Offset Limit allocated in respect of the Customers of a Supplier have materially contributed to the risk to Security of Supply in respect of which the Emergency SRN has been issued.

 8.6 Where Paragraph 8.5 applies, the Company may also send a Compliance Notice to that Supplier, and a copy to the Authority, which notice shall require the Supplier:

-(a) to change at its own cost and within such period of time as the Company considers reasonable the SSCs in force at particular Metering Points in the area designated in the Emergency SRN to the SSCs for the relevant Metering Points at the Effective Date of the relevant Firm SRN (or, where the Company reasonably believes that it is necessary, to such other SSCs as shall not have a materially adverse effect on Security of Supply); or
+(a) to change at its own cost and within such period of time as the Company considers reasonable the Load Switching Regimes and/or the Randomised Offset Limit s in force at particular Metering Points in the area designated in the Emergency SRN to the Load Switching Regimes for the relevant Metering Points at the Effective Date of the relevant Security Restriction Notice (or, where the Company reasonably believes that it is necessary, to such other Load Switching Regimes as shall not have a materially adverse effect on Security of Supply); or

 (b) to take such other action as the Company considers reasonable,

-(c) provided that where the Company requires changes to SSCs in an area which is not a Load Managed Area or to SSCs which have not been modified by the Supplier since the Effective Date of the current Load Managed Area Notice, then the cost of Meter Operator Agent visits required to affect such changes shall be at the Company’s cost.
+(c) provided that where the Company requires changes to Load Switching Regimes and/or the Randomised Offset Limit s in an area which is not a Load Managed Area or to Load Switching Regimes and/or the Randomised Offset Limit which have not been modified by the Supplier since the Effective Date of the current Load Managed Area Notice, then the reasonable cost required to affect such changes shall be at the Company’s cost.

 8.7 Failure to Comply with an Emergency SRN or a Compliance Notice shall constitute a breach of this Agreement and the Company may, with no prior notice to the User where the User is in such breach, De-energise any Metering Point affected by the Emergency SRN or Compliance Notice for which the User is registered in MPAS as the Supplier.